Vision Therapy — Rehabilitation & Pediatric Eye Care | Residency

 Northwest Eye Care Professionals affirms that all candidates will be evaluated without regard to sex, race, color, creed, national origin, or non-disqualifying physical disabilities.

-Contact the residency program supervisor and be available for a personal interview.
+Contact the residency program coordinator and be available for a personal interview.

-Apply to this residency program through the Optometric Residency Matching Service, Inc. (ORMS) online at optometryresidency.org.
+Apply to this residency program through the Optometric Residency Matching Service, Inc. (ORMatch) online at www.natmatch.com/ormatch.
 Application deadline is January 31.

 Furnish official transcripts of all optometric and graduate education.

 Furnish official NBEO scores.